weaveworks-guides/weave-net-legacy/weave-and-docker-platform/1-machine.md

   - [Weave](http://weave.works)
   - [Docker & Docker Machine](https://docs.docker.com)

-## What You Need to Complete This Chapter
+## What You Need to Complete Part 1

 If you are using OS X or Windows, you can install [Docker Toolbox](https://www.docker.com/toolbox), which provides all the tools you will need.